surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab03-NeuVector-AdmissionController.md

-## Task 3 - Validate NeuVector Admission Policy.
+## Task 3 - Validate NeuVector Admission Control Policy.

+In this step we will validate NeuVector Admission Control policy we created in the previous step

 **Step 1)**